Spires and top of crenelated wall of the Bodleian

 If possible, please ensure that the word count is clearly displayed on the document.

 State your motivation and how you believe the degree may contribute to your professional development and/or academic career.
-Indicate an awareness of the structure of the degree, for example by stating the options courses that you are most interested in.
-You should also indicate, very briefly, what your dissertation topic might be.
+Indicate an awareness of the structure of the degree, including by stating the options courses that you are most interested in.
+You should also indicate, if ever so briefly, what your dissertation topic might be.

 Written work: